Glossary of Terms

 Boom Operator

-Member of the sound crew who places the microphone, mounted onto a long hand-held pole (boom), as close as possible to the actors as they speak.
+The Boom Operator is a member of the sound crew who places the microphone, mounted onto a long hand-held pole (boom), as close as possible to the actors as they speak.

 Camera Operator